FAIR Fine Art Checklist

 • Include certificates, invoices, gallery receipts, auction descriptions, old dealer photos, or prior listings that show the print with wider borders or that state a full-sheet size.

-• If older photographs of the same object show more margin than the current print, preserve those comparisons as evidence rather than cropping them to the image alone.
+• If older photographs of the same object show more margin than the current print, preserve those comparisons rather than cropping them to the image alone.

 • Do not peel hinges, remove old backing, trim ragged paper, or clean the edges before review.
 The current state is part of the evidence packet.